redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/platform-alteration/isredhat-release verifies if the container base image is redhat.
 Result Type|normative
-Suggested Remediation|build a new docker image that's based on UBI (redhat universal base image).
+Suggested Remediation|Build a new container image that is based on UBI (Red Hat Universal Base Image).
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Exception Process|Document which containers are not able to meet the RHEL-based container  											requirement and if/when the base image can be updated.
 #### ocp-lifecycle

 Property|Description